jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 <div class="gallery" markdown="1">
 ![I made this oversized trigger guard with a Prusa 3D printer, model i3-MK2S, using solid carbon-fiber copolyester.
 It weighs in at 0.21 oz.][progress-2019-05-02T09]
-![This trigger guard aligns well with the receiver and fits snugly into it.
+![The 3D-printed trigger guard fits nicely in the receiver.
 It provides sufficient room for a gloved finger as is, so it does not require or support swinging it out of the way for gloves as the original AR15 trigger guard does.][progress-2019-05-02T19]
 *2019-05 — Trigger guard*
 </div>